 With the growing popularity of rock and roll and electric guitar during the 1950s.
 Guitar makers like Fender wanted to capitalize on the booming automotive industry to help sell more instruments.
 Finishes such as “Fiesta Red,” “Surf Green,” and “Daphne Blue” were all just new names for the Nitro finishes being applied to cars of the day.

 Gibson, Fender’s biggest competitor, also used Nitro finishes on its early electric guitars.
 The iconic “Gold Top” Les Pauls left the factory with several layers of Nitro finish.
 Workers would then hand buff the guitar to make the instruments shine.

-Nitro finish can be described as soft, smooth, and almost slippery to the touch.
-Due to the nature of the material.
-However, Nitro is susceptible to physical wear and tear that leaves visible cosmetic damage.
+Nitro finish can be described as soft, smooth, and almost slippery to the touch due to the nature of the material.
+However, Nitro is susceptible to physical wear and tear, leaving visible cosmetic damage.
 Scratches and dings from regular use will leave lasting marks on the guitar’s body.

 Nitro finish checking